cos301-2019-se/Wildlife-Drones-and-Flight-Plans/README.md

 - __Interests__: Virtual reality, gaming and artificial intelligence
 - __Skills__: Java, C++, Assembly x64, Python
 - __Previous work experience__:  ETA operations
-- __Attitudes__: Hardworking and dedicated
+- __Attitudes__: Hardworking, positive and dedicated

 <hr />

 ### Reinhardt Eiselen (14043302) [GitHub Profile](https://github.com/EiselenR), [CV](Documentation/CVS/Reinhardt.pdf), [LinkedIN](https://www.linkedin.com/in/reinhardt-eiselen-0071a685)
-- __Interests__: Music ,the outdoors and Technology
+- __Interests__: Music ,the outdoors and technology
-- __Skills__:  Java, C++ , JavaScript, Assembler (x86) and 64 bit,PHP,SQL,Android,Nodejs, Angular,Web development and App development.
+- __Skills__:  Java, C++ , JavaScript, Assembly (x86) and 64 bit, PHP, SQL, Android, Nodejs, Angular, Web development and App development
 - __Previous work experience__: No formal work experience
-- __Attitudes__: Always Up for a challenge and Curious about the unkown and I&#39;m a hardwoker.
+- __Attitudes__: Always up for a challenge, curious about the unkown and hardworking

-## Project Structure overview
-For more information see our documentation.

-### /client
-Mobile application/website code.
-Uses Ionic Framework.

-### /server
-Server code.
-Uses Nest.js.

 ## Running the project
-First configure the project environment - see the environment configuration section below.
+First download the project then configure the project environment - see the environment configuration section below.

+Required software: Node JS for server and client.

+### Downloading the project

+Downloading Wildlife Drones and Flight Plan <br/>
+- Clone or download the repository on the GitHub page. <br/>
+- Select Download ZIP. <br/>
+- Once the zip file has been downloaded unzip the folder. <br/>

 ### Starting the server
 ```